- Power Supply Issues

 6. Is the AC power adapter defective or incorrectly connected?
 Is the power adapter that came in the box with the system the one being used?

 Note: Make sure the power adapter being used is the one that came in the box with the system.
-Powering a good known camera with the Camera AC Power adapter and powering the DVR with its power supply.
+Powering a good known camera straight with the DVR power supply.
+Powering the DVR unit with the Camera AC Power adapter.
 Verify that the power adapter cable is correctly plugged into the system and a power outlet.
-Make sure you are using the correct Power Adapter by checking the Output specifications from the label of the power adaptor.
-These values may vary by model.
-Check Table 1 for detailed information.
-Check for any physical damage to the System’s power supply and Camera’s Power supply.
-Look for signs of melting and or burn smell in these wires.
+Make sure you are using the correct Power Adapter by checking the Output specifications from the label of the power adaptor, these values may vary by model (check Table 1 for detailed information).
+Check for any physical damage to the System’s power supply and Camera’s Power supply, look for signs of melting and or burn smell in these wires.
 If the power adapter does not provide sufficient power for the system, it may prevent the system from powering up or detecting the hard drive.
 So, if there is an indication from the troubleshooting above that the power adapter may be defective, the power adapter needs to be replaced and a warranty claim process can be started.

 Device Power Adapter Requirements

 Table.
-1. Minimum Power requirements of HDA30 Series.
+1. Minimum Power requirements of the nondeprecated Night Owl Security Systems.

-Note: Night Owl strongly recommends not using power adapters that did not come with the system.
+Note: Night Owl strongly recommends not using other power adapters than the one that came with the system.

-Note: In case the user gets to this point, the user needs to call our Technical Support Team.
-After the agent verifies that the troubleshooting steps have been completed properly and there are no additional steps to follow, the warranty claim process can be started.
+Note: In case the user get to this point, please Contact our Technical Support Team.
+After the agent makes sure that the troubleshooting steps have been done properly and there is no other step to follow, the warranty claim process can be started.